 Get creative with QR codes

 Do you manufacture a product?
 If so, you may want to consider printing QR codes on the packaging.
-You can also add QR codes to things like postcards and fliers.
+You can also add QR codes to things like postcards and flyers.
 Just keep in mind that someone will only scan a QR code if they think they’re going to get something out of the deal.
 So coupons, recipes, and contest entries are all good ideas.

 Create a viral video